aptos-labs/developer-docs/docs/nodes/full-node/network-identity-fullnode.md

 ---
-title: "Network Identity For PFNs"
+title: "Generate a PFN Identity"
 slug: "network-identity-fullnode"
 ---

-# Network Identity For PFNs
+# Generate a PFN Identity

 :::danger
 Validators and VFNs have their identities initialized when first created and their identities are long-lived (immutable).